Raku/problem-solving/solutions/language/PATH-TO-RAKU.md

 ## Effects on modules in ecosystem

+A "migration guide" (perhaps with a better name) for existing developers that collect suggestions of what to do about the rename.
+If we can generate PRs that's perhaps also helpful, though we might want that to be opt-in: authors with a load of modules might be unpleasantly surprised to wake up one morning to an inbox full of PRs.

-Many modules either mention "perl6-" in their repo name, or mention "Perl 6" in their documentation.
-The documentation will have to be scanned and Pull Requests will need to be made / generated for them.
-Developers will be asked to change their repo-name to not include `perl6-` to avoid future confusion.
+Such a guide should help authors with modules that either mention "perl6-" in their repo name, or mention "Perl 6" in their documentation.

 ## Effects on running sub-projects